DCFUKSURMOM/linux-droidbox/Documentation/driver-api/media/index.rst

 Please see:

-- :doc:`/admin-guide/media/index`
+Documentation/admin-guide/media/index.rst

-    for usage information about media subsystem and supported drivers;
+  - for usage information about media subsystem and supported drivers;

-- :doc:`/userspace-api/media/index`
+Documentation/userspace-api/media/index.rst

-     for the userspace APIs used on media devices.
+  - for the userspace APIs used on media devices.

-.. only:: html

-   .. class:: toc-title

-        Table of Contents

 .. toctree::
+    :caption: Table of Contents
     :maxdepth: 5
     :numbered: